theycallmethetailor/js-function-scopes/README.md

 A super friendly introduction to JavaScript Functions and Scopes.
 Some of the javaScript weirdness!

 You can't learn EVERYTHING in ~2 hours.
 But you can learn enough to get excited and comfortable to keep working and learning on your own!
+This workshop will introduce you to concepts you'll encounter later in your learning journey or career (and sometimes interviews)

 - This course is for absolute beginners
 - Ask Questions!